mwyvr/rid/README.md

 Why `rid` as opposed to [alternatives](#package-comparisons)?

-  - At 10 bytes binary, 16 bytes Base32 encoded, rid.IDs are short, yet with 48
+  - At 10 bytes binary, 16 bytes Base32 encoded, rid.IDs are case-insensitive
-    bits of uniqueness *per second*, remain unique enough for many use cases.
+    and short, yet with 48 bits of uniqueness *per second*, are unique enough for many use cases.
   - IDs have a truly random component rather than potentially guessable monotonic counter.